-- WO 6313 (3).
+WO 6313 (3).
 INTRODUCTION TO CHRISTIAN WORSHIP.
 An introduction to the history and theology of Christian worship.
-Attention is given to the identification and function of the following elements: prayer, praise, proclamation, and sacramental action.
+Attention is given to the identification and function of prayer, praise, proclamation, and sacramental action.
 Students develop a practical theology of worship and gain experience in constructing and leading worship.
-Prerequisites: HX 6305 or 6306, ST 6300, XS 6310 and either OT 6301, or OT 6302, or NT 6301 or NT 6302. - WO 8313 (3).
+Prerequisites: HX 6305 or 6306, ST 6300, XS 6310, and NT/OT 6301 or 6302.

+WO 8313 (3).
 THE CHURCH YEAR.
 A historical and practical study of the witness of the church year to the Christian faith.

-Prerequisite: WO 6313. - WO 8315 (3).
+WO 8315 (3).
 FROM AGAPE TO EUCHARIST.
 A survey of the evolution of the Christian Eucharist from its New Testament beginnings and possible Jewish roots to its current manifestation in a context of liturgical renewal and reform.
-Attention will also be given to issues of pastoral practice.
-Prerequisite: WO 6313. - WO 8316 (3).
+Attention is given to issues of pastoral practice.
+Prerequisite: WO 6313.

+WO 8316 (3).
 FONT, TABLE, AND MISSION: BAPTISM AND THE LORD'S SUPPER.
 Biblical, historical, theological, and praxis reflection on baptism, the Holy Eucharist, and their interrelationship.
 Attention is given to leadership roles among the priesthood of all believers, along with the formational and missional dynamics related to these sacraments.
-Prerequisite: WO 6313. - WO 8317 (3).
-DAILY PRAYER OF CHRISTIANS.
-A study of the historical development of Christian daily worship with particular attention to its use as a school of Christian spiritual formation.
-Allows students to examine historical documents and contemporary revision of the daily office and to consider the theological significance and pastoral possibilities of daily prayer.
 Prerequisite: WO 6313.

+WO 8317 (3).
+THE DAILY PRAYER OF CHRISTIANS.

-- WO 8318 (3).
+WO 8318 (3).
 WORSHIP IN A GLOBAL PERSPECTIVE.
-A study of primarily non-Euro-American worship resources, including prayers, stories, litanies, music, and other worship forms, from Asia, Africa, Spanish-speaking countries of Central and South America, Native American cultures, and global ecumenical movements such as the Taize Community of France and the Iona Community of Scotland.
-The course may be taught as an overview course on campus or as a focused, on-site study of a particular tradition off campus.
-Prerequisites: HX 6305 or 6306, ST 6300, XS 6310 and either OT 6301, or OT 6302, or NT 6301 or NT 6302. - WO 8327 (3).
+A study of worship resources (e.g., prayers, stories, litanies, music) from Asia, Africa, Spanish-speaking countries of Central and South America, Native-American cultures, and global ecumenical movements such as the Taizé Community of France and the Iona Community of Scotland.
+May be taught as an overview course on campus or as a focused, on-site study of a particular tradition off campus.
+Prerequisites: HX 6305 or 6306, ST 6300, XS 6310, and NT/OT 6301 or 6302.

+WO 8327 (3).
 CONTEMPORARY PATTERNS OF CHRISTIAN WORSHIP.
-A study of selected current worship patterns and musical styles, including charismatic and Pentecostal influences (praise and worship), worship from intentional ecumenical communities such as Taizé and Iona, feminist worship, emerging church worship, and cross-cultural influences in Christian worship.
-Prerequisite: WO 6313. - WO/PR 8355 (3).
-PREACHING AND WORSHIP IN LIFE'S TRANSITIONS.
-A historical, theological, and practical reflection on Christian weddings, funerals, healing rites, and related occasional services.
-Attention is given to the pastor's critical role in preaching and leading these rites and services, both within particular contexts and in consideration of the church's ongoing work of developing and reforming such rites.
-Prerequisites: PR 6300, WO 6313.
+A study of selected current worship patterns and musical styles, including charismatic and Pentecostal influences

+(praise and worship), worship from intentional ecumenical communities such as Taizé and Iona, feminist worship, emerging church worship, and cross-cultural influences in Christian worship.
+Prerequisite: WO 6313.